DurhamARC/classroom-abm/hamilton/README.md

 <!-- /TOC -->

 NB: This file gives instructions on how to run the model on Hamilton 8.
-To run on Hamilton 7, see [README_hamilton7.md](README_hamilton7.md).
+To run on Hamilton 7, see [README_hamilton7.md](README_hamilton7.md) but note that the wrapper scripts e.g. `fetch_files.sh` are hard-coded to work on Hamilton8, and other changes made to the code since we last ran jobs on Hamilton 7 may mean the code no longer works on Hamilton 7.

 ## Installation